 The truth is that the more mentally attached you are to any of the above or anything in life, the more inner conflict you are likely to suffer from.

-How Do You Know When Inner Conflict Is Arising?
+How Do You Know When Internal Conflicts Are Arising?

 You know inner conflict is brewing when you find yourself contesting your values or beliefs for options less significant.
 For example, it is fighting hard to keep your virginity while persuading your boyfriend to understand that you love and value your relationship.